-G. E-Verify
+H. E-Verify

-- 1. The ELC shall use the U.S. Department of Homeland Security's E-Verify system to verify employment eligibility for new hires.
+1. The ELC shall use the U.S. Department of Homeland Security's E-Verify system to verify employment eligibility for new hires.
 Failure to do so shall be cause for OEL to unilaterally cancel this agreement.
-Also, the ELC agrees to include in related subcontracts a requirement that subcontractors performing work or providing services pursuant to the contract utilize the E-Verify system to verify employment of all new employees hired by the subcontractor during the contract term. - 2.
-The ELC agrees to provide the Office, within thirty days of the effective date of this agreement, documentation of enrollment in the E-Verify program in the form of a copy of the E-Verify "Edit Company Profile" screen, which contains proof of enrollment in the program.
+Also, the ELC agrees to include in related subcontracts a requirement that subcontractors performing work or providing services pursuant to the contract utilize the E-Verify system to verify employment of all new employees hired by the subcontractor during the contract term.

+- 2. The ELC agrees to provide the Office, within thirty days of the effective date of this agreement, documentation of enrollment in the E-Verify program in the form of a copy of the E-Verify "Edit Company Profile" screen, which contains proof of enrollment in the program.
 (This page can be accessed from the "Edit Company Profile" link on the left navigation menu of the E-Verify employer's homepage.) - 3.
 The ELC further agrees that it will require each subcontractor that performs work under this agreement to enroll and participate in the E-Verify program within ninety days of the effective date of the agreement or within ninety days of the effective date of the contract between the ELC and the subcontractor, whichever is later.
 The ELC shall obtain from the subcontractor(s) a copy of the "Edit Company Profile" screen indicating the enrollment in the E-Verify program and make such record(s) available to the Office upon request. - 4.
 The ELC further agrees to maintain records of its participation and compliance with the provisions of the E-Verify program, including participation by its subcontractors as provided above, and to make such records available to the Office.

-H. Florida Abuse Hotline reporting
+I. Florida Abuse Hotline reporting

 In compliance with s.
-39.201, F.S., any employee of the ELC or its subcontractors shall immediately report such knowledge or suspicion to the Florida Abuse Hotline on the single statewide toll-free telephone number (1-800-96ABUSE) if the employee knows or has reasonable cause to suspect any of the following circumstances:
+39.201, F.S., any employee of the ELC or its subcontractors shall immediately report such knowledge or suspicion to the Florida Abuse Hotline on the statewide toll-free telephone number (1-800-96ABUSE) if the employee knows or has reasonable cause to suspect a child is:

-That a child, is abused, abandoned, or neglected by a parent, legal custodian, caregiver, or other person responsible for the child's welfare or that a child is in need of supervision and care has no parent, legal custodian, or responsible adult relative immediately known and available to provide supervision and care; or,

-That a child is abused by an adult other than a parent, legal custodian, caregiver, or other person responsible for the child's welfare; or

-That a child is the victim of childhood sexual abuse or the victim of a known or suspected juvenile sexual offender.
+- 1. Abused, abandoned, or neglected by a parent, legal custodian, caregiver, or other person responsible for the child's welfare; or - 2.
+In need of supervision and care has no parent, legal custodian, or responsible adult relative immediately known and available to provide supervision and care; or, - 3.
+Abused by an adult other than a parent, legal custodian, caregiver, or other person responsible for the child's welfare; or - 4.
+The victim of childhood sexual abuse or the victim of a known or suspected juvenile sexual offender.

-I. Force majeure and notice of delay from force majeure
+J. Force majeure and notice of delay from force majeure

 Neither OEL nor ELC shall be liable to the other for any delay or failure to perform under the agreement if such delay or failure is neither the fault nor the negligence of the OEL or ELC or their employees or agents.
-This holds true if the delay is due directly to acts of God, wars, acts of public enemies, strikes, fires, floods or other similar cause wholly beyond the party's control, or for any of the foregoing that affects subcontractors or suppliers if there is no available alternate supply source.
+This holds true if the delay is due directly to acts of God, wars, acts of public enemies, strikes, fires, floods or other similar cause wholly beyond the party's control, or for any of the foregoing which affects subcontractors or suppliers if there is no available alternate supply source.